YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README_TOC.md

 > The relationship between ${classOne} and ${classTwo} is not expressed in the problem description[, but there is a similar relationship with ${classThree} that is missing].

-Parametrized response:

 > The relationship between ${classOne} and ${classTwo} is redundant since we can access ${classTwo} from ${classOne} via ${classThree}.

-Level 3: Parametrized response:

-> The relationship between ${classOne} and ${classTwo} is not expressed in the problem description[, but there is a similar relationship with ${classThree} that is missing].

-Parametrized response:

-> The relationship between ${classOne} and ${classTwo} is redundant since we can access ${classTwo} from ${classOne} via ${classThree}.

 Level 4: Resource response with Quiz:

-> Find all the redunandant associations in this class diagram (TODO).

-> Write pseudocode to navigate between ClassOne and ClassTwo in this class diagram (TODO).

-Resource response with Quiz:

-> Find all the redunandant associations in this class diagram (TODO).

-> Write pseudocode to navigate between ClassOne and ClassTwo in this class diagram (TODO).

-Level 4: Resource response with Quiz:

-> Find all the redunandant associations in this class diagram (TODO).

-> Write pseudocode to navigate between ClassOne and ClassTwo in this class diagram (TODO).

-Resource response with Quiz:

 > Find all the redunandant associations in this class diagram (TODO).